 Some crimes are, by their nature, inextricable.

 Whether the definition of one crime is tied to the definition of another can be a significant factor in the resolution of a case.
-That's where the concept of lesser included offenses comes into play.
+That's where a concept like lesser included offenses comes into play.
 A lesser included offense is a crime that makes up part of a more serious crime.
 In other words, you can't commit the more serious one without committing the less serious one.
-For example, under common definitions of these crimes, it's impossible to commit a burglary without committing a trespass.
-Look below for explanation of and the ins and outs to lesser included crimes.
+Look below for explanation of this area—and related areas—of law.